Sunday, December 29, 2013

 1924

-The author is clearly a learned man with great insight on the subject of the arts of the individual periods taking the reader to less viewed displays in the Cairo museum and though the authors chronology is off he is not off by that much.
-As our guide makes his way around Egypt in chronological order he describes which sites to see and those that hold little interest.
+The author is clearly a learned man with great insight into the subject of the arts of the individual periods, taking the reader to less-viewed displays in the Cairo museum, and though the author's chronology is off, he is not off by that much.
+As our guide makes his way around Egypt in chronological order, he describes which sites to see and those that hold little interest.

-The mastabas of Ti and Ptah-hotep at Sakkara very much impressed and are a recommended visit for their beautiful reliefs of the everyday life of the ancient Egyptians also at Sakkara the author visits the Serapeum remarking on the poor engraving on the massive sarcophagus' and a review of that cult.
+The mastabas of Ti and Ptah-hotep at Sakkara are very impressive and are a recommended visit for their beautiful reliefs of the everyday life of the ancient Egyptians.
+Also, at Sakkara, the author visits the Serapeum, remarking on the poor engraving on the massive sarcophagus and a review of that cult.

-We find ourselves at Thebes because the author wishes us to walk the temple of Mentuhotep II at Deir el Bahri talking about the architectural concept of the building.
-The author then goes on to Luxor and the period of the empire with an excellent overview of the decline of the second intermediate period with the rise of the eighteenth dynasty kings.
+We find ourselves at Thebes because the author wishes us to walk through the temple of Mentuhotep II at Deir el-Bahri, talking about the architectural concept of the building.
+The author then goes on to Luxor and the period of the empire with an excellent overview of the decline of the Second Intermediate Period with the rise of the eighteenth dynasty kings.

-Our guide Powers gives an out of date explanation of the order of the Thutmoside rulers with the order given going: Hatshepsut and Thutmosis III,-Hatshepsut,-Thutmosis III,-Thutmosis II, not all that uncommon interpretation for the early 1920's.
+Our guide Powers gives an out-of-date explanation of the order of the Thutmoside rulers, with the order given going: Hatshepsut and Thutmosis III,-Hatshepsut,-Thutmosis III,-Thutmosis II, not an uncommon interpretation for the early 1920s.
 The black and white picture of Hatshepsut's obelisk is a gem.

-With some excellent old photographs, our friend makes his way through the Valley of Kings and recommends the viewer see a hand full of tombs including those of Thutmosis III, Amenhotep II, Seti I and Rameses VI.
+With some excellent old photographs, our friend makes his way through the Valley of Kings and recommends that the viewer see a handful of tombs, including those of Thutmosis III, Amenhotep II, Seti I, and Rameses VI.

-Our guide ends this journey in the valley with a visit to the tomb of Merenptah descending to its burial chamber to view the figure on the lid of the sarcophagus left there.
-Interesting though the author acknowledges the discovery of the tomb of Tutankhamun he says nothing else about.
+Our guide ends this journey in the valley with a visit to the tomb of Merenptah, descending to its burial chamber to view the figure on the lid of the sarcophagus left there.
+Interesting, though the author acknowledges the discovery of the tomb of Tutankhamun, he says nothing else about it.

-Our guide takes us past the partly flooded island of Philae and on to Abu Simbel past the cataracts and the back down the Nile finishing off at Abydos and the reliefs on the temple of Seti I. The author from here discusses the history of art from the early reliefs at Sakkara to the reliefs found in this temple.
+Our guide takes us past the partly flooded island of Philae and on to Abu Simbel, past the cataracts and back down the Nile, finishing off at Abydos and the reliefs on the temple of Seti I. The author here discusses the history of art from the early reliefs at Sakkara to the reliefs found in this temple.

-I can say after having read this book that it was well worth my time though one must be warned the author has a habit of looking down on those less than English types.
-Egypt by Harry Powers is an interesting place to see with the authors old fashion views forgivable to his knowledge of the history of Egyptian art.
+I can say after having read this book that it was well worth my time, though one must be warned that the author has a habit of looking down on those less than English types.
+Egypt by Harry Powers is an interesting place to see with the author's fashion views forgivable to his knowledge of the history of Egyptian art.

 The Ancient Nobles of Armant

-Archaeologists working at the temple of Montu at Armant have had good pickings recently with the discovery of five heads with crowns, said to be of Middle Kingdom period and now two statues of nobles though without their heads.
+Archaeologists working at the temple of Montu at Armant have had good pickings recently with the discovery of five heads with crowns, said to be of the Middle Kingdom period, and now two statues of nobles, though without their heads.

-The first is of an 18th Dynasty royal scribe and physician named Nebamon who is seated with a naos on his lap containing the God Montu.
-The second statue is from the 19th Dynasty, reign of King Ramses II of a high priest of Montu, called Ramose.
+The first is of an 18th Dynasty royal scribe and physician named Nebamon, who is seated with a naos on his lap containing the God Montu.
+The second statue is from the 19th Dynasty, the reign of King Ramses II, of a high priest of Montu, called Ramose.

 Ramose is already known through another statue and a representation in the Theban tomb of Khonsu.